DANiiVORY: Imagine Dragons

 Beginning in August 2011, she played a West Coast tour with Imagine Dragons.
 She had attended Berklee with other members of the band, and joined temporarily after founding members Brittany and Andrew Tolman departed.
 Then current members included Ben McKee (bass guitar), Daniel Platzman (drums), Dan Reynolds (vocals), and Wayne Sermon (guitar).

 2NE1

-Aguilar, Flaminio, and Divinity Roxx backed 2NE1 on their New Evolution World Tour in 9 cities among 5 countries during 2012.
+Aguilar, Flaminio, and Divinity Roxx backed 2NE1 on their New Evolution Global Tour in 9 cities among 5 countries during 2012.
 Their performance at the Prudential Center in Newark, New Jersey, was ranked by The New York Times critics among the best concerts of the year.
 The concert at the Nokia Theatre in Los Angeles ranked #29 on Billboard's Current Box Score, the first K-Pop girl group to make this rank.

-Beyonce
+Beyoncé

-She toured with Beyoncé and the all-female backing band named Suga Mamas in the 2013 Super Bowl XLVII halftime show, and during The Mrs. Carter Show World Tour.
+She toured with Beyoncé and the all-female backing band named Suga Mama for the 2013 Super Bowl XLVII halftime show, and during The Mrs. Carter Show World Tour.